Holidays are coming! And they should be enjoyed. But so often our calendars fill up with all sorts of Christmas activities.

 You might find the Emotional Freedom Technique helpful too.
 And a little alone time, even just for a couple of minutes in the middle of the party, does wonders.

-Whatever you are able to do this Holiday Season do it with your whole heart!
+Whatever you do this Holiday Season do it with your whole heart!